Barbara Strass

-Barbara Strass (born 26 May 1974, in Vienna) is a former Austrian international team handball player and coach, European Championship and World Championship bronze medalist and Olympic participant.
+Barbara Freibauer (26 May 1974, in Vienna) is a former Austrian international team handball player and coach, European Championship and World Championship bronze medalist and Olympic participant.

-Strass holds the Austrian record of most international caps with 272 appearances.
+Strass holds the Austrian record of most international caps with 272 appearances, and is in Austrian Handball Hall of Fame.

 When she retired she took over as the assistant to the Austrian youth national team.